 Saturday morning we all jumped in the car with BIG umbrellas and started driving south.
 We had absolutely no idea what we were going to do, just began driving in a direction we weren’t very familiar with.
 Our first stop was Beasley’s Orchard – found on Yelp.

-For starting out as a dreary day with nothing to do, we certainly had a great time and found a few hidden secrets located close to home.
+For starting out as a dreary day with nothing to do, we certainly had a great time and found quite a few hidden gems located close to home.

 Have you ever hopped into the car to explore with no destination in sight?
 How did it go?